Fire destroys lean-to at Alger Island Campground

 WEBB, N.Y.
-(NEWS10) – Last week, Forest Ranger staff from the New York Department of Environmental Conservation responded to a reported campground fire in the area of Alger Island in Herkimer County.
-The source of the fire was a lean-to that had caught ablaze due to proximity to a nearby unattended fire, and was ultimately declared a total loss.
+(WUTR/WFXV/WPNY) – Last week, Forest Ranger staff from the New York Department of Environmental Conservation responded to a reported campground fire in the area of Alger Island in Herkimer County.
+The source of the fire was a lean-to that had caught ablaze due to proximity to a nearby unattended fire and was ultimately declared a total loss.

 The Alger Island Caretaker contacted forest rangers early on the morning of Tuesday, Aug.
 2. Ranger McCartney responded with a lieutenant and members of the Old Forge Fire Department.
 The fire was brought under control within a half hour, but the lean-to was declared a total loss at the scene.